elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

     - `activity_DisburseAssets.py` prepares the CDN with the approporiate artefacts and places the article XML in a location that can be accessed by the Markup service.
     - `activity_PostEIFtoDrupal.py` hits the `\MAKE_A_NEW_ARTICLE` with the EIF JSON with a **POST** request.
+    <span style="color:red">Need to add in message to Glencoe with updated XML file name.
+See #27</span>
       - The Drupal site hits generates it's approproiate nodes
       - The Drupal site hits the markup service to obtain the HTML for the aritcle (or later?)
     - The Drupal site sends a receipt notification the an api endpoint `/pubstate/{doi}/update` with a **POST** message